endojs/endo/packages/ses/README.md

 Note that although the **surface** of the capability is frozen, the capability still closes over the mutable counter.
-Hardening an object graph makes the surface immutable, but does not make methods pure.
+Hardening an object graph makes the surface immutable, but does not guarantee that methods are free of side effects.

 ### Compartment